Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Column.md

          * }
          */
         @Pure
-        fun minimum() -> result1: Float
+        fun minimum() -> minimum: Float

         /**
          * Return the ratio of missing values to the total number of elements in the column.
          *
-         * @result result1 The ratio of missing values to the total number of elements in the column.
+         * @result missinValueRatio The ratio of missing values to the total number of elements in the column.
          *
          * @example
          * pipeline example {